 In December 2007, the FASB issued new guidance to establish new accounting and new reporting standards for the noncontrolling interest in a subsidiary (commonly referred to previously as minority interest) and for the deconsolidation of a subsidiary.
 This new guidance was effective for the Company as of the beginning of 2009 and is being applied prospectively, except for the presentation and disclosure requirements, which have been applied retrospectively.
-The adoption of this new guidance did not have a significant impact on the Company's consolidated financial statements.
-See Note 1 to the consolidated financial statements for additional information.
+The adoption of this new guidance did not have a significant impact on the Company's consolidated financial statements for additional information.